theelims/PsychicMqttClient/README.md

 The client will handle all the connection details on its own.
 It will attempt to reconnect automatically, so you don't need to take care of this.

-### Important
+> [!IMPORTANT]

-- No blocking code inside event handler functions.
+> No blocking code inside event handler functions.
 These must return fast.
 Especially no `delay()`, hardware functions or any other blocking code.
 Store the results and notify your main loop to take actions.
 If applicable use FreeRTOS toolings like queues or semaphores to protect against race conditions.
-- The preferred method to take action on received messages is the `onTopic()` event handler.
-It takes care of subscriptions automatically.

 ## SSL/TLS Encryption